avaframe/AvaFrame/docs/moduleIn2Trans.rst

 =========================================================

 ``ascUtilis.py`` is a module created to handle raster ASCII files.
-It contains different functions to read ASCII files, either just the header or also the raster matrix and write the data to a numpy array or to compare raster file headers as well as to write a raster to an ASCII file given a header and data.
+It contains different functions to read ASCII files and write the data to a numpy array, to compare raster file headers or to write a raster to an ASCII file given a header and data.

 .. _ascii: